 Borscht is originally Ukrainian but has long been traditional in Russia and most other Eastern European countries and it's no wonder.
 The borders have changed countless times throughout the last 1000 years in that area.
 My great grandparents home was sometimes called Poland and other times called Ukraine.
 I found a really cool video on YouTube with a time lapse of the borders changing which helped me put the stories in perspective.
 Check it out here if you're interested.

 I have made this borscht recipe is based on my mom's version which includes beef.
 Meaty, rich, sweet, tangy and savory.
 Full of healthy vegetables and at the same time warm and comforting.
-Borscht is not a difficult soup, it just needs time to simmer.
-Although my favourite version is this one with beef, it is very easy and tasty to make it vegetarian (omit beef and substitute veggie stock) and I have made it many times that way too.

 Borscht is a great winter soup.
 Beets (and beet greens if you have them), carrots, onions and cabbage were/are easy to grow in the garden and they all keep well into winter.
 Sometimes I will add a diced apple for extra sweetness, another easy to grow fruit that keeps well throughout the cold season.

-Classic Garnishes For Beet Borscht
+Traditional Garnishes For Beet Borscht

 Serve with a dollop of sour cream or plain yogurt and garnish with dill, this is gorgeous, rich and comforting fall food at it's best.